Understanding the Black Widow Spider

 The black widow spider is generally shy and bites when threatened or pressed against the skin.
 Unlike the others, the bite is not necrotic but is more venomous.
 It is one of the most venomous creatures in America.

-A black widow spider can live up to three years.
+These spiders can live up to three years.
 Females create as many as nine sacs a summer, containing as many as 750 eggs each.
 Generally, one to twelve survive, due to cannibalism amongst the young.

 The Unique Look of Black Widow Spiders